-Coffee helps a lot of people get going in the morning, and while it gives your metabolism a bit of a boost -- although temporarily -- simply drinking it cannot help you lose weight fast.
-But that doesn't mean coffee can't make a healthy addition to your weight-loss diet.
-Be sure to talk to your doctor first, though, to discuss the benefits and risks of making coffee part of your weight-loss plan.
+Coffee helps a lot of people get going in the morning, and while it gives your metabolism a bit of a boost — although temporarily — simply drinking it cannot help you lose weight fast.
+There's no such thing as a magic coffee diet.

-Coffee and Weight Loss
+Coffee for Weight Loss

 As a calorie-free beverage, coffee makes a good addition to any weight-loss diet.
 However, many people add milk and sugar to their coffee, which adds calories.
-A cup of coffee with 2 teaspoons of regular sugar and two containers of half-and-half has 70 calories.
+A cup of coffee with 2 teaspoons of regular sugar and two tablespoons of half-and-half has 70 calories.
 You must count those coffee calories as part of your weight-loss plan.

 However, making a few changes to your usual cup may help you save calories.
 For example, using sugar substitute and 1 percent fat milk in your coffee decreases your calories from 70 to 20.
 You also want to be careful with fancy coffee drinks that are more like a dessert than a beverage, which can have as much as 400 calories per serving.

 Reap the Benefits